One-loop calculations in CPT-even Lorentz-breaking scalar QED: Introduction

 \section{Introduction}

 The formulation of the Lorentz-violating (LV) extension of Standard Model (SME), presented in \cite{kostelecky1,kostelecky2}, brought interest to perturbative calculations in several Lorentz symmetry breaking versions of well-known field theory models.
 One of the motivations for such calculations consists in the development of a scheme from which the desired LV terms arise as quantum corrections to some fundamental theory where vector (gauge) and scalar fields are coupled to some spinor field.
 This scheme has been followed in a number of papers beginning from \cite{JK}, in which it has been applied to generate the Carroll-Field-Jackiw (CFJ) term as an one-loop correction, and, in further papers, finite aether and higher-derivative terms were generated in the gauge sector of the theory (for a review on this methodology and discussion of many examples, see \cite{ourrev}).
-Another motivation is the study of the various LV theories on their own basis, such as the renormalization process, the calculation of effective potentials and the treatment of other issues of quantum field theory.
-For minimal LV extensions of spinorial QED, many results have been obtained in this context.
-For example, renormalization has been carried out, with the corresponding obtainment of the renormalization group equations in the first \cite{Kost2001a} and the second \cite{Scarp1,Scarp2} orders in LV parameters.